 - 1. Attendance and Participation: A high premium is placed by the instructor on class participation.
 It is expected that students will attend every class meeting and be prepared to participate.
 Ideal class participation, which earns the highest number of participation points, will exemplify the following: - a) Full Participation: Proactive participation -- leading, originating, informing, challenging contributions that reflect in-depth study, thought, and analysis of the topic under consideration.
-Often cites from readings;

-- uses readings to support points; often articulates fit of readings with the topic at hand.
+Often cites from readings; uses readings to support points; often articulates fit of readings with the topic at hand.
 Demonstrated ability to listen to and build upon the ideas of others. - b) Most Participation: Reactive participation -- supportive, follow-up contributions that are relevant and of value, but rely on the leadership and study of others, or reflect opinion rather than study, thought, and contemplation. - c) Partial Participation: Passive participation -- present, awake, alert, attentive, but not actively involved. - d) No Participation: Uninvolved or disruptive participation -- electronic engagement unrelated to class; psychologically absent, present but not attentive, sleeping, and/or irrelevant contributions that inhibit the progress of the discussion. - 2.
 Classroom Behavior: Students are expected to demonstrate professionalism in the classroom.
 Students should be open to assessing and evaluating all student comments as well as having his or her own comments assessed and evaluated.
 Graduate learning is an on-going collaborative process.
 Therefore, students should be respectful and open to others in the classroom.
-Students' behavior should reflect professionalism, as demonstrated by: being on time, being respectful, prepared, attentive, and open to learning. - 3.
-Late Assignments: Assignments submitted past the due date will have five points deducted per day.
-This includes all reading application questions, which should be submitted by midnight the day prior to class.
+Students' behavior should reflect professionalism, as demonstrated by: being on time, being respectful, prepared, attentive, and open to learning.

+3. Late Assignments: Assignments submitted past the due date will have five points deducted per day for each day past the due date.
 The instructor will not be available to help with technological issues the day of class.